Roseville Rosebowl

 Email: sambaumann04@gmail.com

 Feel free to run any argument you'd like, as long as you run it well I will evaluate it.
-I have a strong negative preference to K-affs however, please don't run those.
+I have a strong negative preference to both K's and K-affs however, so if you do run them please be as clear and thorough as possible.

 Katie Baxter-Kauf (she/her pronouns)